asadqureshi12/cardiometabolic-deterioration/README.md

 ---

-## 20. Disclaimer
+## 23. Disclaimer

 Synthea-generated synthetic EHR data only.
 No real NHS patient data was used or accessed at any stage.
 All identifiers are synthetic UUIDs.
+No machine learning, probabilistic modelling, or predictive calibration was performed.
 This system has not been validated for clinical use and has not been assessed under DCB0129.
 It must not be used for clinical decisions about real patients.

 ---